Back to Blog

 Is root canal treatment painful?

 Modern root canal treatment is performed under local anaesthesia, which means the area is fully numbed before the procedure begins.
 Most patients find the treatment itself no more uncomfortable than having a filling.
 The discomfort people often associate with root canals is usually caused by the underlying infection rather than the treatment.
-Following the procedure, some mild tenderness is normal for a few days and can typically be managed with over-the-counter pain relief.
+Following the procedure, some mild tenderness is normal for a few days and can typically be managed with over-the-counter pain relief as advised by your dentist.

 Can an infected tooth heal on its own without treatment?